Dealing with important days after someone’s died

 But if you’re not up for celebrating, you can just wallow with pizza and Netflix.
 That’s ok too.

-How can I talk to my family about how I’m feeling?
+How can I talk to my family about my grief?

 “These things can be very difficult,” Victoria says, “as you don’t want to burden your family.”
 But remember that your family will care about how you’re feeling.